-we see that we need 29.3% fewer samples than with rectangular sampling.
-This means that if we sample a function on a regular rectangular grid with sampling distance T_r , we can increase the sampling distance T_b for a bcc grid to $\sqrt{2}T_r$.
+we see that we need 29.3% less samples than with rectangular sampling.
+This means that if we sample a function on a regular rectangular grid with sampling distance $T_r$ , we can increase the sampling distance $T_b$ for a bcc grid to $\sqrt{2T_r}$ .

 In the above example we started with an fcc lattice in the frequency domain which resulted in a bcc lattice in the spatial domain.
 We could also choose an hcp lattice, since it has the same packing density as an fcc lattice [3].
-However, an hcp lattice in the frequency domain is also an hcp lattice in the spatial domain and hcp lattices are rather difficult to index [7].
+However, an hcp lattice in frequency domain is also an hcp lattice in spatial domain and hcp lattices are rather difficult to index [7].
 Therefore, we prefer to use a bcc grid.